CharliePoole/statiq-site/input/technical/the-death-of-nunit-will-it-be-ice.md

 ---

-Here's an item from our <a href="http://nunit.com/devwiki.cgi?NunitVision" rel="nofollow">NUnitVision</a>...
+Here's an item from our NUnit Vision Statement...

 <blockquote>
 We are usable by other programs.
 We'd like to make it easy for other software to run tests programatically using NUnit.
 To that end, we will provide interfaces that make it easy for people to write their own clients.
 We can't guarantee that those interfaces will never change, but we'll make an effort to keep them reasonably stable.
 </blockquote>

-Seems like I forgot this when I put together the <a href="http://nunit.com/devwiki.cgi?NunitRoadMap" rel="nofollow">NunitRoadMap</a>,  so I just added an item to provide a standard interface for other programs running tests.
+Seems like I forgot this when I put together the NunitRoadMap,  so I just added an item to provide a standard interface for other programs running tests.
 Right now, we have several ways you can run tests from other programs and it's up to the programmer to guess which ones we plan to hold relatively constant.
 Publishing a standard interface should help.

 We do keep in touch with some developers of programs that work with NUnit.
 Lately, I've focused on RUnit, TestDriven, NAnt, NUnitAsp, NUnitForms and TestRunner.
 ZaneDebug only recently came to my attention.
 I'll take a look when I get a chance.
 As for the "competition" - Microsoft, csUnit, mbUnit - I generally look at what they do and see if the same function fits with NUnit.
 MbUnit has a number of features that don't fit the NUnit vision when considered as core features, but which would work well as Addins.
 >Charlie, Tuesday, November 8, 2005

 ---

 There is so much innovation possible in unit testing that it's a shame NUnit is moving so slow.
-Take a look at http://testng.org and you will get an idea of where Java testing is headed.
+Take a look at testng.org and you will get an idea of where Java testing is headed.
 >John, Thursday, November 10, 2005

 ---